CycloneDX/cyclonedx-webpack-plugin/README.md

 The CycloneDX _webpack_ plugin supports placing the CycloneDX SBOM in a pre-defined location, specifically in `/.well-known/sbom`.
 This option is enabled by default.
 The behavior can be changed by overriding the values of `includeWellknown` and `wellknownLocation`.
-See [draft-lear-opsawg-sbom-access] for more information on the specification, currently an IETF draft.
+See [draft-ietf-opsawg-sbom-access] for more information on the specification, currently an IETF draft.

 In your [webpack config] add the CycloneDX plugin: